MystPi/bella/docs/language.md

 ; => "Bella"
 ```

-Records, like everything in Bella, are immutable—a record's items cannot be changed.
+Records, like everything in Bella, are immutable—a record's fields cannot be changed.
 However, the `+` operator can merge two records and return the combined one.

 ```bella
 let